nipune/House-Price-Predictor/README.md

 * Create a Jupyter Notebook, Google Colab Notebook, or Amazon SageMaker Notebook to prepare a training and testing dataset.
 Optionally, apply a dimensionality reduction technique to reduce the input features, or perform feature engineering to generate new features to train the model.

 All three notebook types were used: Jupyter Notebook (on a local machine), [Google Colab](https://colab.research.google.com/drive/1FOjqVT7H5lRAP_aNokAh4r-T0mFHop19) & Amazon SageMaker.
-Please note that SageMaker notebook instances have been stopped and deleted, artefacts are available in png format.
-[1][2]
+Please note that SageMaker notebook instances have been stopped and deleted, artefacts are available in the [presentation](https://github.com/nipune/Project-2/blob/main/Project%202_%20House%20Price%20Predictor%20v2.0.pptx)

 * Fit the model(s) to the training data.
 * Evaluate the trained model(s) using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance.